bobobo1618/docpad-plugin-s3/Readme.md

+# Notice

+This project has been deprecated by my [Sunny plugin](https://github.com/bobobo1618/docpad-plugin-sunny).
+Go there.
+It's better in all ways.

 # Docpad S3

 So this is one of the only useful things I've published, yay!
 Actually distributing my projects is new to me.